Power BI Embedded: Build Analytics into Applications

 Embed Power BI reports and dashboards directly into custom applications.
 Developer guide for tokens, SDKs, row-level security, and white-labeling.

-Power BI supports two fundamentally different embedding approaches based on who consumes the analytics:
+Power BI supports two fundamentally different embedding approaches based on who consumes the analytics.
+Choosing the wrong model wastes months of development.

 Embed for Your Organization (User Owns Data): End users authenticate with their own Azure AD credentials.
 Each user needs a Power BI Pro or Premium Per User license.
 The application acts as a portal that displays Power BI content the user already has access to.
-Best for internal applications, intranets, and portals where users are already licensed.
+Best for internal applications, intranets, and employee portals where users are already licensed.
+Implementation is simpler because authentication is handled by Azure AD.

 Embed for Your Customers (App Owns Data): The application authenticates using a service principal or master account.
-End users do not need Power BI licenses—capacity-based licensing covers all users.
+End users do not need Power BI licenses because capacity-based licensing covers all users.
 The app generates embed tokens that grant temporary access to specific reports.
 Best for SaaS products, customer-facing portals, and scenarios where external users should never interact with Power BI directly.
+This is the model I implement 80% of the time.

 Architecture and Authentication